The impact of block sizes in a data centre

 What makes the topic of block sizes so interesting are the operating systems, the applications, and the workloads that generate them.
 The processes of the OS and the applications that are running in them often dictate the block sizes.

 Unlike what many might think, there is often a wide mix of block sizes that are being used at any given time on a single VM, and it can change dramatically by the second.
-These changes have profound impact on the ability for the VM and the infrastructure it lives on to deliver the I/O in a timely manner.
-It’s not enough to know that perhaps 30 per cent of the blocks are 64KB in size.
+These changes have a profound impact on the ability of the VM and the infrastructure it lives on to deliver the I/O in a timely manner.
+It’s not enough to know that perhaps 30% of the blocks are 64KB in size.
 One must understand how they are distributed over time, and how latencies or other attributes of those blocks of various sizes relate to each other.

 Traditional methods lack visibility